 Startups like Vitameter, Serona and Viomedo stand for innovative digital solutions in the medical industry.
 Not left to their own devices, their endeavors are supported by big companies.

 There's not much sunlight in this basement in a house near Berlin's bustling Müllerstraße.
 But the dreary view doesn't bother Alexander Puschilov.
-The 27-year-old health economist wants torevolutionize the market
+The 27-year-old health economist wants to revolutionize the market for clinical studies.

 Together with his business partners Tim Seithe and Stefan Nietert he founded a startup called Viomedo.
 One of his colleagues is a 24-year-old physician, the other a 32-year-old software engineer.